Growing Up With Diabetes: Early Childhood

 - Involve your child in diabetes-related task as age-appropriate.
 For example, consider letting him help with things like setting up the blood glucose monitor, pressing the button, mixing the cloudy insulin, and dipping the ketone strip.

-(See Diabetes Self-Care: What Does My Child Need to Know? for an outline of possible tasks for your child to be involved in.)
+(See Passing the Baton: What Does My Child Need to Know? for an outline of possible tasks for your child to be involved in.)

 The Alberta Children’s Hospital has some great resources for kids in this age group: “Tips for Toddlers with Diabetes” and “Pointers for Preschoolers with Diabetes”